Ebsz/TDT4250-Project/README.md

 We had some freedom in the details, but we ended up doing a project for creating viewpoints of football matches played in Premier League:

-1. We wanted to base the project on the public available data source API from https://www.football-data.org/.
+1. We want to base the project on the public available data source API from `https://www.football-data.org/`.
 2. The Ecore model should be created in such a way that it is generic, and can be utilized for any kind of football leagues played in a season structure.
 3. Sirius will be used for creating different viewpoints, such as mathces, matchweeks, teams, players, seasons, tables and tree structures.
-4. To raise complexity we want to add players and bookings to the model.
+4. To raise complexity we want to add players and bookings and players to the model.
 As well as constraints to ensure that all data in the model is according to relevant rules of the game.

 <!-- GETTING STARTED -->
 ## Getting Started